Bugatti La Voiture Noire is a $12.4-million one-off with shades of Atlantic

 -

-reading•Bugatti La Voiture Noire is a $12.5-million one-off with shades of Atlantic
+reading•Bugatti La Voiture Noire is a $12.5M one-off inspired by the Atlantic

 -